Fall690-ErrorPlane/.github/profile/README.md

 Team Error-Plane

 This project uses computer vision machine learning to identify contrails in satellite images.
+Development and evaluation of these avoidance strategies greatly benefits from the ability to detect contrails on satellite imagery.
+Contrails condensation trails) are the ice clouds that trail behind aircraft as they fly through cold and moist regions of the atmosphere.
+Avoiding these regions could potentially be an inexpensive way to reduce over half of aviation’s impact on global warming.

 <!--